-More than 100 years ago, the negotiations for the Versailles Treaty were going on at the Paris Peace Conference.
-During 6 months, involving 32 countries and territories, the Versailles Treaty has always been a controversial document.
-According to some historians, it might have contributed to the outbreak of the Second World War.
+More than 100 years ago, the negotiations for the Treaty of Versailles were under way at the Paris Peace Conference.
+Lasting 6 months and involving 32 countries and territories, the Paris Peace Conference and its resulting treaty have always been controversial.
+According to some historians, the punitive clauses of the Treaty of Versailles may have contributed to the outbreak of the Second World War.
 How do we teach this difficult and controversial document to our students?
-This historical role playing game lets the students come up with their own conclusions about the war, as well as learning what were the conflicting challenges, expectations and hopes that shaped this important document.
+This historical role-playing game lets students come up with their own conclusion to the war while demonstrating the difficulties of diplomatic negotiation and teaching about the conflicting hopes and expectations that shaped this important document.

 Other activities you might like

 Get the chance to interact with our replica uniforms from the Great War.
 We lend both the soldier’s and the nurse’s uniform so that every one can picture how people dressed during wartime.
 The uniforms offer a small insight into the daily lives of the ordinary people who participated in events that took unprecedented proportions.